Grotton Hall: History

-Much of the present structure reflects the major restoration carried out in 1844 by Edmund Buckley, who later served as Member of Parliament for Newcastle-under-Lyme.
+Much of the present structure reflects the major restoration carried out in 1844 by Edmund Buckley, who later served as the MP for Newcastle-under-Lyme.
 His son, Sir Edmund Buckley, inherited the estate in 1864 but sold it following bankruptcy in 1876.
 The hall was eventually auctioned in 1921 and remains a private residence today.

 On 3 July 1986, Grotton Hall was designated a Grade II* listed building.

 Architecture

-Grotton Hall is an example of vernacular Tudor-period domestic architecture, noted for its simple and traditional design.
+Grotton Hall is an example of vernacular, Tudor-period domestic architecture, noted for its simple and traditional design.
 The building is constructed from watershot hammer-dressed stone and has a graduated stone slate roof.
 It comprises five bays, two storeys, and a projecting plinth.

 The exterior features include a porch with an ovolo-moulded surround, a dated lintel, and raked castellations with ball finials.
 The windows are double-chamfered mullioned types with hood moulds and upturned stops.
 The coped gables are finished with ball finials and incorporate circular stone-dressed openings.